OpenTOSCA/opentosca-vintner/docs/docs/normative/index.md

             default: openstack
         os_region_name:
             type: string
+            description: the region of the OpenStack project
         os_auth_type:
             type: string
+            description: the authentication type of the OpenStack project
         os_auth_url:
             type: string
+            description: the authentication URL of the OpenStack project
         os_identity_api_version:
             type: string
+            description: the identity API version of the OpenStack project
         os_interface:
             type: string
+            description: the interface of the OpenStack project
         os_application_credential_id:
             type: string
+            description: the application credential ID to authenticate at the OpenStack project
         os_application_credential_secret:
             type: string
+            description: the application credential secret to authenticate at the OpenStack project
     interfaces:
         Standard:
             operations: